Indatus/gopher/README.md

 #### Setup

-Open `config.php` and locate the `batches` array.
-You'll see an example batch:
+Open `batches.php` and look at the example batch provided:

 ```
 'batches' => [